srowe0091/Crypto-Dashboard/README.md

 `npm i`

-Once complete, you can start the development application with
+Once complete, you can start the development server with

 `npm run dev`